How will my child benefit from this experience?

 Do your teams have background checks?

 Yes.
-With our more than 37 years of touring internationally, visiting nearly 1,300 communities and working with 65,000 children annually we take our hiring practices very seriously.
+With our 50 years of touring internationally, visiting nearly 1,100 communities and working with 65,000 children annually we take our hiring practices very seriously.
 Each individual on our touring staff goes through an arduous process of interviews, reference checks, criminal background checks and fingerprinting – both background checks and fingerprinting are completed by a nationally recognized company.
 Just as we can assure that every child within our cast is safe with our staff, this same assurance is extended to the homestay families.

 How long are the shows?